Mechanical & Manufacturing Engineering

 858 Mini Bionix II Material Test System

 Similar to the Instron, this machine tests the strength of materials.
 This machine is primarily used for biological materials.
-Students are able to take a skin graph and learn about how the material behaves in different situations.
-Common uses for this machine includes: fatigue certification studies, bone, joint and soft tissues studies, implantable orthopedic device studies, external prostheses studies, and in vitro biomaterials studies.
+Students are able to take a skin graft and learn about how the material behaves in different situations.

 Charpy Impact Toughness Tester

 Our students are able to test the amount of energy absorbed when materials are hit with force.
-Tough materials are able to absorb a lot of every while fractured and brittle materials absorb very little energy.
-Through using our Heat Treating Oven to change the temperature of materials, students are also able to study how the strength of materials react in different temperatures.
-An example of on-the-job application includes testing the amount of force nuts and bolts can withstand in structures like a bridge.
+Tough materials are able to absorb a lot of energy while fractured and brittle materials absorb very little energy.

 Microscopes